-Daily living without assistance can be a challenge for many elderly people or persons in care, so providing practical care and assistance with daily living is an important element of caregiving.
+Activities of Daily Living (ADLs), such as bathing and toileting, without assistance can be a challenge for many people.
+Providing practical care and assistance with ADLs is an important element of caregiving.

 Providing assistance with daily living activities for the elderly, or for someone in your care, is one of the most important responsibilities you have as a caregiver.